-In this article, we have gone through several concepts of microservices architecture components where they are transforming the way the traditional applications are developed and deployed.
-Based on the application stability and the ad-hoc requirements, team can take a constructive decision of moving from monolithic to microservices architecture.
-Using the migration strategies, one can decide the best approach and work towards a completion.
+In this Cloud Native Microservices article, we have gone through several concepts of microservices architecture components where they are transforming the way the traditional applications are developed and deployed.
+Based on the application stability and the ad-hoc requirements, the team can take a constructive decision of moving from monolithic to microservices architecture.
+Using the migration strategies, one can decide the best approach and work towards completion.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!